I Lost My Body: Plot

-After a conversation about the arctic, Naoufel builds a wooden igloo on a rooftop of a near-by building for Gabrielle.
-Returning home one day, he finds his cousin talking to Gabrielle, and finds that he has invited them both to a party.
-That evening, Naoufel takes Gabrielle to the rooftops, where they discuss fate and Naoufel wonders if it can be changed by doing something unexpected, such as leaping from the roof onto a near-by crane.
+After a conversation about the arctic, Naoufel builds a wooden igloo on a nearby rooftop for Gabrielle.
+Returning home one day, he finds his cousin talking to Gabrielle, and discovers that he has invited them both to a party.
+That evening, Naoufel takes Gabrielle to the rooftop, where they discuss fate; Naoufel wonders if it can be changed by doing something unexpected, such as leaping from the roof onto a nearby crane.
 Naoufel shows Gabrielle the igloo he built and reveals that they had met before when he delivered pizza.
-Gabrielle is upset, fearing that Naoufel had taken advantage of Gigi solely in order to pursue her.
-Gabrielle leaves in a rage.
+Gabrielle is upset, unsure of Naoufel's intentions and fearing that he had taken advantage of Gigi solely in order to pursue her.
+She leaves in a rage.
 Hurt, Naoufel goes to his cousin's party alone and gets into a drunken fight.
-The next morning, Naoufel goes to work hung-over, sporting a black eye.
-While cutting wood on a bandsaw, Naoufel is distracted by a fly and tries to catch it, snagging his watch on the blade and severing his hand.
+The next morning, Naoufel goes to work hungover, sporting a black eye.
+While cutting wood on a bandsaw, Naoufel is distracted by a fly and tries to catch it as his father taught him when young, snagging his watch on the blade and severing his hand.

-The hand eventually reaches Naoufel and lies on his bed while he sleeps, but it can't re-attach itself and eventually hides under the bed.
+Back in the present, the hand reaches Naoufel and lies on his bed while he sleeps, but it cannot re-attach itself and eventually hides under the bed.
 Naoufel, depressed and hopeless, revisits his old tape recorder, which still has recordings of his parents – including the fatal car ride.
-Gigi attempts to talk to him, but Naoufel doesn't respond.
+Gigi attempts to talk to him, but Naoufel does not respond.
 Gabrielle comes to see him and finds his room empty.
 Inside the cupboard, she finds an igloo that his severed hand had built out of sugar cubes.
-After searching the empty igloo on the roof, Gabrielle finds Naoufel's old, abandoned tape recorder and discovers a new recording on it.
-Listening, she learns he had leapt off the ledge and onto the crane as he had once discussed.
+After searching the empty igloo on the roof, Gabrielle finds Naoufel's abandoned tape recorder and discovers a new recording on it.
+Listening, she learns he had leapt off the ledge and onto the crane as he had once discussed, thereby taping over the recording of his parents' deaths.

-After making the jump, Naoufel lies in the crane and smiles to himself as he looks out at the city.
+In a final flashback after making the jump, Naoufel lies on the crane and smiles to himself as he looks out at the city.
 His severed hand retreats into the snow.